 California, by comparison, is home to 40 million people with an economy bigger than all of the United Kingdom.
 If the state was an independent country, it would have the 5th largest economy in the world.

 The Los Angeles metropolitan area alone, also known as Metropolitan Los Angeles, is the 2nd largest in the United States and the 18th largest metropolitan area in the world.

 On Jan.
-1, 2018, California entered a new era when over-the-counter or adult use became legal joining the long-standing medical industry, immediately becoming The World's Largest Legal Cannabis Economy.
+1, 2018, California entered a new era when over-the-counter or adult use became legal, joining the long-standing medical industry, and immediately becoming The World's Largest Legal Cannabis Economy.

 - 1/4 of North American Legal Cannabis will be sold and taxed in California